Carer's Allowance Supplement and Young Carer Grant

 Carer’s Allowance Supplement

-The Scottish Government is paying an additional amount of money to people in receipt of Carer’s Allowance in Scotland.
+The Scottish Government pays an additional amount of money to people in receipt of Carer’s Allowance in Scotland.
 It is called the Carer’s Allowance Supplement.

 How much is it?